findubk/Tahaluf-Assessment/README.md

 ## Folder Structure

-Briefly describe the structure of your project's folders and files.
+The structure of your project's folders and files.

 ```yaml {"id":"01HWVZPF0W538XFRFM6QJZMFBX"}
 src/             # Source files